Access modifiers in java – explain.

 Second row {protected Y Y Y N} should be interpreted as:

-similarly interpret the access modifier table for the third (no modifier) and fourth (private modifier) records.
+similarly interpret the access modifiers table for the third (no access modifier) and fourth (private access modifier) records.

-you are really doing a nice job. but all i want to say is that you should make the program more user friendly for the novice to comprehend.
+you are really doing a nice job for java. but all i want to say is that you should make your java program more user friendly for the java beginners to comprehend.

-Thanks.
-I am writing for beginner and intermediate level users.
+Thanks Milicent.
+I am writing for java beginners and intermediate level users.
 So what you say makes sense.
-I have received quite a lot of comments in the similar line.
-In recent posts, I had this in mind and presenting as simple as possible.
-Will update some of complex old posts soon.
+I have received quite a lot of similar comments from java beginners.
+In recent java posts, I had this in mind and presenting simple java programs only.
+Will update some of the complex old java posts soon.

 A class with no access modifier, in your terms, is “friendly or default”.